 The other main meals of the day

 So, how much should you be drinking?
-The amount people need varies from person to person but a minimum of two litres is recommended with some leaning towards three.
+The amount people need varies from person to person but a minimum of two liters is recommended with some leaning towards three.

-You hear horror stories of people drinking too much water and, whilst it’s rare, it is genuinely a thing so bare that in mind when you start guzzling from the bottle.
+You hear horror stories of people drinking too much water and, whilst it's rare, it is genuinely a thing so bear that in mind when you start guzzling from the bottle.

 That is easily done post-activity but you're better off taking on smaller amounts more frequently throughout the day and don't be afraid to swish it around your mouth and throat either.

 Like your cool down, recovery eating is seriously overlooked by amateur athletes.
-That’s the difference between becoming one of BetAmerica Extra most overrated NBA players, or actually having a long lasting career with a legacy to be proud of.
+That’s the difference between becoming one of BetAmerica Extra's most overrated NBA players or having a long-lasting career with a legacy to be proud of.
 That level of commitment not many athletes have.

-They all know it’s important to stock up before an event but afterwards it’s a different story.
+They all know it's important to stock up before an event but afterward, it's a different story.
 If you’re reading this, the odds are that you fail to do it too.